 Plus, there are new outfits, objects and decorations, including a new tropical fish aquarium (cool!).

-The latest Game Pack to be released is called Dine Out, and arrived on 7 June 2016.
-It introduces restaurants to the game, and also lets you build and run your own restaurant should you choose to.
+Dine Out introduces restaurants to the game, and also lets you build and run your own restaurant should you choose to.
 There are new items, new Create a Sim elements and new cooking and food features too.

-Vampires arrived in early 2017, bringing with it the ability to create Vampires that have various powers and weaknesses.
-It also brings a new residential world called Forgotton Hollow, plus lots of new items and traits that fit the theme.
+Vampires brought with it the ability to create Vampires that have various powers and weaknesses.
+It also brings a new residential world called Forgotten Hollow, plus lots of new items and traits that fit the theme.

-The most recent Game Pack is called Parenthood, which takes children and teenagers to a whole new level in The Sims.
-There are lots of new traits for younger Sims, and those traits are learned or forgotten through persistance from the parent Sims.
-Parents can choose to be strict, for example, or nurturing.
+Parenthood takes children and teenagers to a whole new level in The Sims.
+There are lots of new traits for younger Sims, and those traits are learned or forgotten through persistence from the parent Sims.
+Parents can choose to be strict, for example, or be nurturing.